gradio-app/gradio/guides/using_flagging.md

 im/1.png,Output/1.png,2022-02-02 10:40:51.093412
 ```

 If you wish for the user to provide a reason for flagging, you can pass a list of strings to the `flagging_options` argument of Interface.
-Users will have to select one of the strings when flagging, which will be saved as an additional column to the CSV.
+Users will have to select one of these choices when flagging, and the option will be saved as an additional column to the CSV.

 If we go back to the calculator example, the following code will create the interface embedded below it.
 ```python